pwdel/userlevelmodelsflask/README.md

 * Using flask-principal rather than creating convoluted new user types is probably desirable.
 [Flask-principal](https://pythonhosted.org/Flask-Principal/)
 * Should also probably use [flask-security](https://pythonhosted.org/Flask-Security/)
 * For moving to production, sometimes there may be environmental variable name conflicts, where the new production system might demand that it uses a certain variable name and value, and this could cause problems in running the application.
+* Much like in excel, running two seperate for loops on two completely differently generated tables is a disorganized practice and may result in confusing end results.
+What is probably more effective is creating one overall, "result" table for a view, and then displaying results from that table, including strings and so-fourth.
+There should be more confidence that everything is lining up properly.

 ## Future Work